 - skin rash.

 AITL and FTCL often affect your bone marrow (the spongy tissue in the centre of your bones where blood cells are made), which can lead to low levels of red blood cells (anaemia) and platelets (thrombocytopenia).
-Some people have a build-up of fluid in their tummy or around their lungs (pleural effusion), which can cause bloating or breathing difficulties.
+Occasionally there might be a build-up of fluid around the lungs (pleural effusion), which can cause breathing difficulties.

 In some people with AITL and FTCL, abnormal immune cells might produce too many antibodies (also known as ‘immunoglobulins’).
 Antibodies are proteins that B cells usually make to help you fight off infection.
 If you have AITL or FTCL, you might make abnormal antibodies that react against healthy cells.
 This is called an ‘autoimmune reaction’.
 It can cause a variety of symptoms, including: